OryxProject/oryx/README.md

 1. A generic lambda architecture tier, providing batch/speed/serving layers, which is not specific to machine learning
 1. A specialization on top providing ML abstractions for hyperparameter selection, etc.
-1. A three-layer end-to-end implementation of the same standard ML algorithms ([ALS](labs.yahoo.com/files/HuKorenVolinsky-ICDM08.pdf), [random decision forests](http://en.wikipedia.org/wiki/Random_forest), [k-means++](http://en.wikipedia.org/wiki/K-means_clustering)) on top
+1. An end-to-end implementation of the same standard ML algorithms as an application ([ALS](labs.yahoo.com/files/HuKorenVolinsky-ICDM08.pdf), [random decision forests](http://en.wikipedia.org/wiki/Random_forest), [k-means++](http://en.wikipedia.org/wiki/K-means_clustering)) on top